Students Participate in Salzburg Cutler Fellows Program

 Professor Ashley Deeks served as faculty adviser, helping the students sharpen their research papers that tackled issues ranging from trade and investment law to the law of war.
 Deeks is a former adviser with the State Department.

 UVA Law partners with 10 other top law schools in the Salzburg Cutler Fellows Program, started in 2012, to allow students to explore cutting-edge issues in international law with faculty and practitioners, who also advise students on their careers.

 During the event, Finger was the sole student selected to travel to Salzburg, Austria, in May to serve as rapporteur at this year’s high-level meeting of the Public Sector Strategy Network, hosted by the Saltzburg Global Seminar, which is also the fellows program sponsor.

-Finger will attend each session of the four-day event and draft a final report summarizing the meeting.
+Finger will attend each session of the three-day event and draft a final report summarizing the meeting.